clintjhill/dev-experience-story/README.md

 # Simplicity

+### Simple rules about simplicity:
 - If the user doesn't benefit from it nobody cares
-- Architecture only matters after you prove there is a problem
+- Architecture only matters after you *prove* there is a problem
 - Nothing lasts forever so design for "throw-away-ability"
+  - the new TDD!

 ---